 |---|---|---|---|---|

-Gulf Keystone Petroleum's Scope 3 emissions, which decreased by 50% last year and decreased by approximately 49% since 2021, demonstrating supply chain emissions tracking.
-Their carbon footprint includes supplier sustainability and value chain emissions data across Scope 3 categories, with "Use of Sold Products" being the largest emissions source at 84% of Scope 3 emissions.
+Gulf Keystone Petroleum's Scope 3 emissions, which decreased by 50% last year and decreased by approximately 50% since 2022, demonstrating supply chain emissions tracking.
+The vast majority of their carbon footprint comes from suppliers and value chain emissions, representing the vast majority of total emissions under the GHG Protocol, with "Use of Sold Products" being the largest emissions source at 84% of Scope 3 emissions.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.